 Cambodia’s future landscape

 In a Q&A session, H.E.
-Oknha Datuk Othsman Hassan, Minister Attached to the Prime Minister, and Secretary of State, Ministry of Labor and Vocational Training, shares his views on Cambodia’s future business landscape.
+Oknha Datuk Othsman Hassan, former state secretary, Ministry of Labour and Vocational Training, shares his views on Cambodia’s future business landscape.

 Cambodia has recorded remarkable economic growth in recent years, what are the contributing factors to this success?